dhp-toolkit/dhp-toolkit.github.io/_posts/2025-06-17-tutorial-geonames.md

 import requests # For making HTTP requests to web services. import time     # For pausing execution to avoid hitting API rate limits.

-GEONAMES_USERNAME = "GeoNames_username"  # CHANGE THIS with your GeoNames username
+GEONAMES_USERNAME = "yourGeonamesUsername"  # CHANGE THIS with your GeoNames username

 def query_geonames(place_name): # Function to query the GeoNames API for a given place name.
     base_url = "http://api.geonames.org/searchJSON" # Base URL for GeoNames search API.